Ranagol/webpage-template/readme.md

 in the $_SUPERGLOBAL, if the user is logged in.

-## 3.9 Student - Quantox task
-This code challenge was from Quantox company.
-The task was: if an API request is sent to this app's url, for example /webpage-template/students/1, then the response must had the details of this student, with calculated averages and passed/not passed final decision.
-This is just a very simple description of the task, for more details see the task.

 ## 4.0 Train - Antiloop task
 This was a code challenge from Antiloop company.
 There are two train stations, A and B. This is an example train schedule for one day: